Farama-Foundation/Metaworld/docs/evaluation/evaluation.md

 - `mean_success_rate`: the aforementioned success rate.
 This is a float scalar.
 - `mean_returns`: the returns achieved during evaluation averaged across all goal positions / tasks.
 This is a float scalar.
 - `success_rate_per_task`: the success rate achieved for each task evaluated.
 This is a dictionary keyed by the task name as a string and a float scalar as a value.
 This scalar is the success rate averaged across goal positions for the given task.
+- `returns_per_task`: the returns achieved for each task evaluated.
+This is a dictionary keyed by the task name as a string and a float scalar as a value.
+This scalar is the returns averaged across goal positions for the given task.

 ### Other assumptions